Adult Swim: 2003–2012

+2007 Boston Mooninite panic

 On January 31, 2007, Adult Swim attracted national media attention as part of the 2007 Boston Mooninite panic.
 Both the Boston Police Department and the Boston Fire Department mistakenly identified battery-powered LED placards resembling The Mooninites, characters from Aqua Teen Hunger Force, as improvised explosive devices.
 These devices were in fact part of a guerrilla marketing campaign for the Aqua Teen Hunger Force Colon Movie Film for Theaters.
 The next day, Boston authorities arrested two men involved with the incident.
-Peter Berdovsky, 27, a freelance video artist from Arlington, Massachusetts, and Sean Stevens, 28, were facing charges of placing a hoax device to incite panic, as well as one count of disorderly conduct, according to CNN (which is also owned by Turner Broadcasting System).
+Peter Berdovsky (a freelance video artist from Arlington, Massachusetts) and Sean Stevens were facing charges of placing a hoax device to incite panic, as well as one count of disorderly conduct, according to CNN.

 On February 5, Turner Broadcasting and marketer Interference, Inc. announced that they would pay $2 million in amends: one million to the city of Boston, and one million in goodwill funds.
 Four days later, on February 9, Jim Samples, general manager and Executive Vice President of Cartoon Network since 2001, resigned.
 Turner Broadcasting later issued an apology for the ad campaign that caused the bomb scares.
 A statement emailed to The Boston Globe from Turner Broadcasting said:

 "The 'packages' in question are magnetic lights that pose no danger.
 They are part of an outdoor marketing campaign in 10 cities in support of Adult Swim's animated television show Aqua Teen Hunger Force.
 They had been in place for two to three weeks in Boston, New York City, Los Angeles, Chicago, Houston, Atlanta, Seattle, Portland, Austin, San Francisco, and Philadelphia.
 Parent company Turner Broadcasting is in contact with local and federal law enforcement on the exact locations of the billboards.
 We regret that they were mistakenly thought to pose any danger."

-In 2007, Adult Swim announced it would expand to seven nights a week starting that July.
-Up until then, it was only on Saturdays-Thursdays, with Cartoon Network airing 24 hours on Friday.
-On July 6 of that year, Adult Swim had its first broadcast on a Friday with an all-night marathon of Family Guy, with one episode, Peter's Two Dads, rerunning the April Fools gag of that year, running the first half-hour of Aqua Teen Hunger Force Colon Movie Film For Theaters in a small square on the bottom left hand corner.

-In October 2007, Adult Swim launched a video on demand service available on DirecTV channel 1886.

-On January 1, 2009, Adult Swim began airing reruns of King of the Hill and its sign-on time was expanded back from 11 p.m. to 10 p.m.
-ET.
-On December 27, 2010, Adult Swim moved its start time from 10 p.m. to 9 p.m.
-ET, extending the network's daily schedule to nine hours.